Rye, East Sussex

 Editor's Note: Our children loved the museum, and enjoyed dressing up in armour.

-One of the most intriguing of Rye's numerous historic buildings is the Georgian-fronted Lamb House, on Church Square.
-Lamb House was built in 1772, and visited by George I. In 1897 the author Henry James made his home here, and stayed until his death in 1916.
+One of the most intriguing of Rye's numerous historic buildings is the Georgian-fronted Lamb House, on West Street.
+Lamb House was built in 1772 and visited by George I. In 1897 the author Henry James made his home here and stayed until his death in 1916.

 St Mary's Church